Tibetan Canadians: Parkdale, Toronto

 The neighbourhood of Parkdale in Toronto contains the largest concentration of Tibetan immigrants and refugees in Canada.
 As of the 2006 Canadian Census, around 11% of Parkdale residents were of Tibetan ethnicity, comprising 1,985 persons (62% of Toronto's total Tibetan population and 42% of Tibetans in all of Canada).
 According to global population estimates, this makes the Parkdale Tibetan community the largest outside of Tibet and its surrounding area.

 Most of the housing in the area consists of high-rise apartment buildings and single-family homes.
 Compared to much of the Toronto core, rent prices in Parkdale are affordable, and the area provides many amenities and services to recent immigrants and at-risk populations.
 Additionally, public transit offers accessibility to the city centre of Toronto.

 Culture and community

 Parkdale's existing Tibetan community and cultural institutions encourage the continued immigration of Tibetans to the neighbourhood, with 64% of Tibetan immigrants citing the existing presence of other Tibetans as a major factor in their decision to settle in the area.
 Little Tibet is centred around a series of blocks on Queen Street West, consisting of a number of Tibetan restaurants and shops with diverse influences from India, Nepal and China.

+Films set within the Tibetan community of Parkdale include Tenzin (2021) and 100 Sunset (2025).